How to use our archives

 - You shouldn't attempt to photocopy documents or the pages of books yourself

 - Photocopying requests should be made to an archivist who then assesses whether there are any risks to the document and will only continue in accordance with UK copyright laws

 - Only black and white copies are available

 - The number of photocopies allowed is limited to 40 pages per visit and the copying may need to be done after your visit

 - You can take photos of documents on a digital camera, but you should check with the archivist before you do so.
 And remember to turn your flash off

 - Use of cameras in the search room, for any purpose other than photographing records, is strictly prohibited

 - You must abide by copyright regulations if you have obtained copies of records, whether photocopies or digital images

-We are happy to take on small amounts of research for users who can't visit us in person.
-This is restricted to a maximum of two hours per enquiry: this two-hour slot also includes searching catalogues and ordering documents.
 If you, or an archive researcher, feels that the request will take longer than planned, we recommend looking for professional researchers on The Association of Genealogists and Researchers or The National Archives List of Independent Researchers.

 Unless they're already in the public domain, newly created records cannot be seen by the public for the first 20 years.
 This ensures that records with commercial confidentiality agreements remain confidential during this period.